jena-harper/Google-Data-Analytics-Bike-Share-Analysis/README.md

 ---

 ##  Scenario
-You are a junior data analyst working on the marketing team at Cyclistic, a bike-share company in Chicago.
+I am a junior data analyst working on the marketing team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company's future success depends on maximizing the number of annual memberships.
-Your task is to uncover how different types of riders use the service, which will inform strategic marketing decisions.
+My task is to uncover how different types of riders use the service, which will inform strategic marketing decisions.

 ---